otrv4/otrv4/otrv4.md

   Prekey Profile's Identifier (INT)
     A Prekey Profile id used for local storage and retrieval.
   Prekey Profile owner's instance tag (INT)
-    The instance tag of the client/device that created the Prekey Profile.
+    The instance tag of the client that created the Prekey Profile.
   Ed448 public key (ED448-PUBKEY)
     Corresponds to 'H'.
   Prekey Profile Expiration (PREKEY-PROF-EXP)